zopefoundation/zc.ngi/README.txt

 - Fixed bad logging of ``listening on ...`` for ``listener`` and ``udp_listener``.

 - Fixed bad logging of ``listening on ...``.
-The messge was emitted before the actual operation was successful.
+The message was emitted before the actual operation was successful.
   Emits now a warning ``unable to listen on...`` if binding to the given address fails.